theoradusz/theoradusz.github.io/content/_index.md

 title: "théo raduszynski"
 ---

-Sharing random thoughts, impressions and questions about engineering, the world and anything..
+Sharing random thoughts, impressions and questions about engineering, the world and anything